benjamintanweihao/pooly/README.md

 * Supports a _fixed_ number of workers
 * No queuing
 * No blocking
-* recovery when consumer and/or worker process fail
+* Recovery when consumer and/or worker process fail

 ### Linking